 What personality traits should an engineering manager have?

 I think they should be outgoing – at least to some degree – in order to talk with different people in all kinds of positions to get a hold on the core of the project.
-I try to unify the project and find the best solution by working with people in an organised way and explaining things in a structured manner.
+I try to unify the project and find the best solution by working with people in an organized way and explaining things in a structured manner.

 Ultimately, it is this coordinated solution that we must deliver to our customers and it is my job to take the aerial perspective to ensure it happens.